When you are writing an email in business, it’s a common mistake to overlook the tone.

 Keep It Consistent

 The way your team quotes the tone and voice in guidelines helps measure the overall impact on the trust in the brand.

 You must incorporate the brand updates when the voice and tone guidelines keep everything familiar to the recipient.

 So regardless of what channel you choose, make sure it is similar to the other channels of communication.

 When your brand grows, then you should focus on keeping the voice and tone.
 However, you might also need to evolve too, and it’s okay too.

-These guidelines are their own, if you believe that it needs the change then you should do the changes.
+These guidelines are their own; if you believe that it needs change, then you should make the changes.